hipay/hipay-docs/platform-hipay-fullservice/overview/1-intro.md

 | `iban` | `DE23100000001234567890`
 | `bank_name` | `Deutsche Bank`

-##Recurring payment response
+## Recurring payment response

 See below the received response.
 Please pay attention to the field `debit_agreement_id`, which is the most important here.

 Merchants must save its value to make more transactions on the same mandate.

-##Response in XML format using Order service
+## Response in XML format using order service

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>